Candidates retaking one or more subjects

 Resubmitting work for internal assessment or another non-examination component

-If a candidate wishes to resubmit work for IA or for any other non-examination component, the candidate must attend classes at the school where he or she is registered for the retake session.
+If a candidate wishes to resubmit work for IA or for any other non-examination component, the candidate must attend classes at the school where they are registered for the retake session.
 This is because the subject teacher must provide academic guidance, mark work for IA and confirm that all work is authentic.

 For a candidate retaking a subject but changing level, contact email@example.com to enquire whether the mark can be transferred.
 Identify the candidate by name, personal code and previous session number, stating the subject and component(s) for which the candidate wishes to change level.